Aasif400/FullStack/README.md

 3. Result Page: This page should display a congratulatory message upon successful form submission.
 It could also include a button to return to the Homepage.
 Backend (NestJS): The backend should be built using Nest.js and should include the following:

-4.API Endpoints: Create the necessary RESTful API endpoints for the following operations: o Submitting a new form o Retrieving a previously submitted form based on the username o Updating an existing form
+4. API Endpoints: Create the necessary RESTful API endpoints for the following operations: o Submitting a new form o Retrieving a previously submitted form based on the username o Updating an existing form

 5. Database Connection: Implement a database connection for storing form submissions.
 This could be MongoDB database